 By combining low GI foods with lean protein-rich foods you’ll feel fuller for longer.
 Without this hunger-busting combo, chances are you’ll end up hungry again soon after you’ve eaten.

-There’s no shortage of unsavoury advice when it comes to weight loss.
+There’s no shortage of unsavoury advice when discussing how to lose weight.
 For example, fat has been vilified for decades but science now shows that cutting out fat is counterproductive, particularly if you replace it with sugar!

 Most popular diets can help you lose weight but often only for a short time.
 Drastic changes to your diet, like cutting out whole food groups, tend to be a short-term fix and unsustainable.
 An eating plan that comes as close as possible to a lifestyle that you can realistically live will be the one that works.